Skip to main content

 6. Set the value for the filter and apply it to your phrase element.

-To find out about filter values, see Filter Block Elements in a Topic.
+To find out about filter values, see Filter Elements.

 When you publish, you can choose which filters to apply to your content.
 As the inline content is now wrapped in a phrase element, it can be filtered in the same way as any other element.
 The settings you choose when you publish will determine whether the phrase is included or excluded from the published content.